 We excluded individuals who did not identify as female.
 Furthermore, once a woman crossed the age of 50 or reported to be (post-)menopausal, her data (including subsequent waves) were excluded, but previous waves of data collection remained in the analysis.
 In addition, we excluded all individual waves of data in which participants indicated being in a homosexual relationship or only reported homosexual relationships in the past, were pregnant, trying to become pregnant, gave birth to a child in the last year, were currently breastfeeding, or indicated using the morning-after-pill or an unknown contraceptive method.
-Besides these exclusion criteria explicitly mentioned in stage 1 of this registered report, the implemented models for effects of hormonal contraception on sexuality only used information from one wave if the information from the previous wave was also available (because we used predictors from the previous waves in our models).
-In addition, we could only include information from participants if (1) hormonal contraception was available in the previous and the current wave (2) all additional predictors were available in the current wave and (3) one of the three outcomes was available in the previous and the current wave.
+Besides these exclusion criteria explicitly mentioned in stage 1 of this registered report (see Table S1 in the supplement for details on all deviations from the in-principle accepted registered report stage 1), the implemented models for effects of hormonal contraception on sexuality only used information from one wave if the information from the previous wave was also available (because we used predictors from the previous waves in our models).
+In addition, we could only include information from participants if (1) hormonal contraception was available in the previous and the current wave (2) all additional predictors were available in the current wave.
 To make these data exclusion steps following from modeling decisions more explicit, we now list them as additional exclusion criteria in stage 2 of this registered report.

 In further separate robustness analyses, we additionally excluded waves in which participants indicated that they are sterilized, as well as all subsequent waves of those participants.
 We also excluded all waves in which participants indicated that their partner is sterilized and all waves in which women indicated using no contraceptive method, an intrauterine device as a contraceptive method, or hormonal methods other than the oral contraceptive pill.
 In addition, we excluded all waves in which women indicated that they had never been sexually active.
-All exclusion criteria, reasons for exclusion, and excluded observations unit(s) are summarized in Table 2.
+All exclusion criteria, reasons for exclusion, and excluded observations are summarized in Table 2.

-In addition to these robustness analyses, which focused on excluding specific women or waves that might bias the estimates of the originally registered main analysis, we would have liked to conduct exploratory subanalyses based only on women who reported being in a homosexual relationship or who have reported only homosexual relationships in the past
+In addition to these robustness analyses, which focused on excluding specific women or waves that might bias the estimates of the originally registered main analysis, we would